Embodiment

 Here are some questions for helping you reflect on your practice and how you could develop more mindfulness.
 Choosing one or two to focus on is a good way to start.

 It is having an open heart and an open mind (and a healthy balance between the two) that allows you to be engaged with the world in an open, spacious way.
-These practices all help you with that in different ways.
+Practices that help you with this can lead to altered states of consciousness, or just the feeling of having more space in experience, more often.

 There are many varied states of consciousness that you are able to open to in practice.
 Lots of traditions see specific states as the highest forms of realisation that you can have, but I prefer to see them as different and interesting ways of experiencing reality.